 At Tikkurila we believe in being accurate, honest and transparent in the field of sustainability.
-As a manufacturer we need to look at all aspects of our global business from raw material extraction to final disposal in order to make a positive change and become a truly sustainable environmentally neutral company.
-As such, Tikkurila has anchored its environmental and sustainability policy firmly around LIFE CYCLE ASSESMENT (LCA) and LIFE CYCLE IMPACT ASSESEMENT (LCIA).
+As a manufacturer, we need to look at all aspects of our global business from raw material extraction to final disposal in order to make a positive change and become a truly sustainable environmentally neutral company.
+As such, Tikkurila has anchored its environmental and sustainability policy firmly around LIFE CYCLE ASSESSMENT (LCA) and LIFE CYCLE IMPACT ASSESSMENT (LCIA).

 Life Cycle Assessment

 - Freshwater Eutrophication Potential (EP)